gsoft-inc/wl-eventgrid-emulator/README.md

 ```

 In the example for pull delivery, we have a topics, `topicfoobar`.
 If an event is sent to the emulator on this URL `http://127.0.0.1:6500/topics/topicfoobar:publish`, the emulator would make the events available to pull at `pull://foo-subscription` and `pull://bar-subscription` on your host machine.

-As for the Push delivery Queue APIs, we have the following API supported:

-- `PublishCloudEventsAsync`: publishes an event from the queue.
-- `ReceiveCloudEventsAsync`: publishes an event from the queue.
-- `AcknowledgeCloudEventsAsync`: acknowledge that the received event is processed successfully and delete from the queue.
-- `ReleaseCloudEventsAsync`: releases the received event and requeues the event.
-- `RejectCloudEventsAsync`: reject the received event and delete from the queue.

 **Run the Event Grid emulator with docker run**